millaizha/tdm-discord-bot/README.md

 ## 🛠️ Requirements

 - Python 3.9+
-- A Todo Mate account and user IDs
+- A Todo Mate account and user IDs (You must create another account that follows the users to fetch the todo lists)
 - A Discord Bot Token
 - Required Python packages (`requirements.txt`):